noahjb/novi_cd_test/README.md

    `git clone [PASTE YOUR LINK HERE]`

+[You may get challenged here to enter your GitHub username and password.]

 Do you see a **mean_adsk** folder on the left-hand side of the CodeAnywhere environment?
 No?
 Right-click the container and **Refresh**.

 ![](http://i63.tinypic.com/52yzyq.jpg)